oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 # Common Options

-**Benchdnn** drivers support a set of options available for every driver.
+**Benchdnn** drivers support a set of options that are available for every driver.
 The following common options are supported:

 * `--allow-enum-tags-only=BOOL` -- Instructs the driver to validate format tags against the documented tags from `dnnl_format_tag_t` enumeration only.
 When BOOL is `true` (the default), the only allowed format tags are the ones from `dnnl_format_tag_t` enumeration.

 * `--attr-same-pd-check=BOOL` -- Instructs the driver to compare two primitive descriptors - one with added attributes and one without them.
-When BOOL is `true`, check will return error if adding of attributes caused fallback to generic kernel, when optimized kernel lacked proper support.
+When BOOL is `true`, check returns an error if the adding of attributes caused fallback to a generic kernel, when the optimized kernel lacked proper support.

 * `--batch=FILE` -- Instructs the driver to take options and problem descriptors from a FILE.
-If several `--batch` options are specified, the driver will read input files consecutively.
+If several `--batch` options are specified, the driver reads input files consecutively.
 Nested inclusion of `--batch` option is supported.
   The driver searches for a file by extracting a directory where `FILE` is located and tries to open `dirname(FILE)/FILE`.
-If file was not found, it tries to find it in a default path `/path_to_benchdnn_binary/inputs/DRIVER/FILE`.
-If file was not found again, an error is reported.
+If the file is not found, it tries to find the file in a default path `/path_to_benchdnn_binary/inputs/DRIVER/FILE`.
+If the file is still not found, an error is reported.

 * `--canonical=BOOL` -- Instructs the driver to print a canonical form of a reproducer line.
-When `BOOL` is `false` (the default), the driver prints the minimal reproducer line omitting options and problem descriptor entries with default values.
+When `BOOL` is `false` (the default), the driver prints the minimal reproducer line, omitting options and problem descriptor entries with default values.

 * `--cpu-isa-hints=HINTS` -- Specifies the ISA specific hints to the CPU engine.
-  `HINTS` values can be `none` (the default), `no_hints` or `prefer_ymm`. `none` value respects the `DNNL_CPU_ISA_HINTS` environment variable setting, while others will override it with chosen value.
-The settings other than `none` take place immediately after the parsing and subsequent attempts to set the hints will result in runtime error.
+  `HINTS` values can be `none` (the default), `no_hints` or `prefer_ymm`.
+  `none` value respects the `DNNL_CPU_ISA_HINTS` environment variable setting, while others override it with a chosen value.
+Settings other than `none` take place immediately after the parsing and subsequent attempts to set the hints result in runtime errors.

 * `--engine=KIND[:INDEX]` -- Specifies an engine kind KIND to be used for benchmarking.
 KIND values can be `cpu` (the default) or `gpu`.
-Optional non-negative integer value of `INDEX` may be specified followed by colon `:`.
-  E.g. `--engine=gpu:1`, which means to use second GPU device.
+An optional non-negative integer value of `INDEX` may be specified followed by a colon `:`, such as `--engine=gpu:1`, which means to use a second GPU device.
   Enumeration follows the library enumeration identification.
 It may be checked up with ONEDNN_VERBOSE output.
 By default `INDEX` is `0`.
-If index is greater or equal to the number of devices of requested kind discovered on a system, runtime error will occur.
+If the index is greater or equal to the number of devices of requested kind discovered on a system, a runtime error occurs.

 * `--mem-check=BOOL` -- Instructs the driver to perform a device RAM capability check if the problem fits the device.
 When BOOL is `true` (the default), the